jackdobinson/aopp_obs_toolchain/README.md

 * `python <REPO_DIR>/examples/amateur_data_deconv_comparison.py`, will output to `<REPO_DIR>/example_data/amateur_data/set_0/comparison_deconv`

-These should all complete and write files to their outputs just as if you ran them in the development environment
+These should all complete and write files to their outputs just as if you ran them in the development environment.
+You might want to delete the contents of the output directories before running so you can see the new files being created.